gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 SCTP DTLS chunk capability is agreed by the peers at the initialization of the SCTP association.
-Until the DTLS protection has been keyed only plain text key-management traffic using a designated PPID (4242) may flow, no ULP traffic.
+Until the DTLS protection has been keyed only plain text key-management traffic using a dedicated PPID (4242) may flow, no ULP traffic.
 The key management function uses an API to key the DTLS protection operation function.
 Usage of the DTLS 1.3 handshake for initial mutual authentication and key